 THIS CHART COMES WITH:

-About the Complete Keyboard Chord Poster, PDF Edition
+About the Complete Keyboard Chord Poster

 For Keyboard Players at All LevelsThe Complete Keyboard Chord Poster shows the fingering positions of every keyboard chord, including the inversions.
 Players at all levels, from beginner to advanced, can take advantage of this poster’s various features.

 • Beginners—The chart shows chord diagrams for the simple, basic chords in all major and minor keys.
 The poster also includes major scales for each key (left and right margins).

 • Intermediate-level players—As you move from left to right across the poster, the chords become progressively more extended.
 This enables you to learn new, unusual chords and chord inversions at your own pace, without losing track of your progress.
 Color bands identify the chords in each key.
 This makes it possible to quickly transpose the chords of a song from the original key to any other key.

 • Advanced players—Even expert players usually don’t have all chords in all keys memorized.
 The right side of the Complete Keyboard Chord Poster shows the fingering positions of extended jazz chords such as 11ths and 13ths, organized so that you can find any chord fingering position in any key at a glance.